Sweet Shoppe Caramel Apples

 - In a heavy 3-qt. saucepan, combine the sugar, cream, corn syrup and butter; bring to a boil over medium-high heat.
 Cook and stir until a candy thermometer reads 245°, about 1 hour.

-- Repeat with vanilla chips.
+- Repeat with white chips.
 Chill until set.
 Remove from the refrigerator 5 minutes before serving.
-Yield: 6 servings.